MartinMiles/xm-cloud/README.md

  - [Solving Placeholder Issues in Sitecore XM Cloud with Next.js](https://www.getfishtank.com/insights/solving-placeholder-issues-in-sitecore-xm-cloud-with-nextjs) - Guide to resolving rendering placeholder issues in Next.js applications integrated with Sitecore XM Cloud, ensuring smooth content delivery.
  - [How to Create Dynamic Placeholders with Partial Designs in Sitecore XM Cloud](https://www.getfishtank.com/insights/how-to-create-dynamic-placeholders-with-partial-designs-in-sitecore-xm-cloud) - A practical guide for building dynamic placeholders using partial designs to create flexible, reusable layout components in Sitecore XM Cloud.
+ - [What is the PartialDesignDynamicPlaceholder in Sitecore JSS](https://www.getfishtank.com/insights/what-is-the-partialdesigndynamicplaceholder-in-sitecore-jss) - Explains how the PartialDesignDynamicPlaceholder enables dynamic component placement in Sitecore JSS and when to use it.

+## Planning

+ - [How to Choose a Next.js Hosting Provider for Sitecore XM Cloud](https://www.getfishtank.com/insights/how-to-choose-a-nextjs-hosting-provider-for-sitecore-xm-cloud) - Guide to evaluating and selecting the best hosting provider for your Next.js projects running on Sitecore XM Cloud.
+ - [Sitecore XM Cloud Pricing](https://www.getfishtank.com/insights/sitecore-xm-cloud-pricing) - Overview and analysis of the pricing structure for Sitecore XM Cloud, helping you plan your investment and ROI.
+ - [Alternative Tools to Generate Solution Architecture Diagrams for Sitecore XM Cloud Headless](https://www.getfishtank.com/insights/alternative-tools-to-generate-solution-architecture-diagrams-sitecore-xm-cloud-headless) - Explore alternative tools and methods for creating clear and effective solution architecture diagrams in headless Sitecore XM Cloud projects.
+ - [How to Effectively Split Up Complex Sitecore JSS Components to Multiple Developers](https://www.getfishtank.com/insights/how-to-effectively-split-up-complex-sitecore-jss-components-to-multiple-developers) - Learn strategies for dividing complex Sitecore JSS components among multiple developers to enhance collaboration and speed up development.

 ## PowerShell